How to Implement Custom Notification Sounds in React Native

 In Xcode, add the

-folder, select “Add Files to {YourProject},” and choose your sound file.Ensure the file is included in the Build Phases under “Copy Bundle Resources.”
+.wavsound file to your project.
+Right-click on theios/{YourProject}/folder, select “Add Files to {YourProject},” and choose your sound file.Ensure the file is included in the Build Phases under “Copy Bundle Resources.”

 Step 2: Configuring Custom Sounds in React Native Code